Leon Henry

 In 2015, Henry moved to rival NZNBL club the Wellington Saints and averaged 14.3 points, 6.8 rebounds, and 1.3 assists across 15 games.

-In 2017, Henry averaged 10.2 points, 7.5 rebounds, and 1.9 assists playing a third season with the Wellington Saints.
+In 2017, Henry averaged 10.2 points, 7.5 rebounds, and 1.9 assists playing a third season with the Wellington Saints, and he helped the Saints complete an unbeaten championship season while setting a league record with 10 three-pointers in one game and a Saints record with 21 rebounds in another.

-In 2019, Henry played for the Wellington Saints and averaged 6.4 points, 4.9 rebounds, and 1.6 assists across 19 games.
+In 2019, Henry played for the Wellington Saints and averaged 6.4 points, 4.9 rebounds, and 1.6 assists across 19 games, and he played his 200th NBL game as Wellington won the championship.

 In 2020 Henry played for the Southern Huskies, a team based in Tasmania but played within the NZNBL and averaged 11.9 points, 10.8 rebounds, and 2.7 assists across 14 games.

-In 2021 Leon Henry played his final season in the NZNBL with the Wellington Saints and averaged 9 points, 5.2 rebounds, and 1.2 assists across 12 games.
-In 2022, Leon Henry played in New Zealand for the Franklin Bulls and averaged 9.5 points, 10.9 rebounds, and 1.8 assists across 17 games.
+In 2021 Leon Henry played his final season in the NZNBL with the Wellington Saints and averaged 9 points, 5.2 rebounds, and 1.2 assists across 12 games, and Wellington won the championship.

 In 2025, Henry returned to playing in the NZNBL, teaming up with former Breakers teammate Corey Webster at the Manawatu Jets.